web2solutions/Jumentix/README.md

 It implements incoming data validation, in the infrastructure level, through custom logic and based in the Open API specification.

-It implements basic HTTP auth mechanism with a custom role system.
+It implements Basic and Bearer HTTP auth mechanism with a custom role system.
 Replaceable with other auth mechanisms.
 Tied to the API OAS spec.

 It implements a HTTP web server port actually implementing adapters for Express.js, Fastify and Hyper-Express.
 A serverless implementation is coming soon.

 It implements an agnostic data repository port that actually writes/reads data from a In Memory database adapter.
 It is easily replaceable with Mongoose, Sequelize, etc.